Overview

 Teaching

 Teaching assistantships are available for upper-level students majoring in art history.
 Students typically assist with introductory core courses.
-If interested, contact the professor teaching the course at least two months before the start of the semester to learn more.
+If interested, it’s best to contact the professor teaching the course at least two months before the start of the semester to learn more.

 Opportunities for Students